 1. Learn The Korean Alphabet

 It may sound obvious, but the first step to take when learning Korean is to learn the Korean alphabet.
 Luckily, learning the Korean alphabet, known as Hangul (한글) is relatively easy and many people can learn it in as little as 24 hours.
 First, you should learn the 14 basic consonants followed by the 10 basic vowels.
 After that, you should learn combined vowels and then double consonant sounds.
 And finally, you should learn final consonant sounds known as ‘batchim’ (받침).
 Once you have learned these, you should be able to read the Korean alphabet and Korean words comfortably.
-Check out our complete guide to learning the Korean alphabet to complete this first step to learning Korean.
+Check out our complete guide to learning the Korean alphabet and these Korean alphabet worksheets to complete this first step to learning Korean.

 2. Learn Basic Greetings and Phrases